Dalton Wilkins

-Dalton Wilkins (born 15 April 1999) is a New Zealand professional footballer who plays as a defender for Kolding IF.
+Dalton Wilkins (born 15 April 1999) is a New Zealand professional footballer who plays as a left-back for Danish 1st Division club Kolding IF, on loan from Sønderjyske.

 Club career

 Wilkins began his career in New Zealand with Auckland City and Eastern Suburbs.
 In 2019, he moved to Denmark with Helsingør, and then a short loan with Kolding IF in 2019.
-He transferred permanently to Koling on 25 January 2022.
+He transferred permanently to Kolding on 25 January 2022.

+On 11 January 2024, Sønderjyske announced the signing of Wilkins on a contract until June 2027.
+On 30 August 2025, Wilkins returned to Kolding IF, joining the club on a one-year loan deal.

 International career

 Wilkins debuted with the New Zealand national team in a 3–1 friendly loss to Jordan on 28 January 2022.